Skip to main content

 Transport

-Darwin has an extensive public bus system that services most suburbs from the inner city to Palmerston.
-As a student (concession), you can purchase $1 tickets for three hours of travel, or better still buy a weekly ticket for only $7.
+Darwin has an extensive public bus system that services most suburbs; from the inner city to local beaches, up to the northern suburbs and down to Palmerston and surrounds.
+As a student your are eligible for concession rate fares and can purchase $1 tickets for three hours of travel, or better still, buy a weekly ticket for only $7.

-Flat terrain and cycling paths make for easy, safe, walking and cycling in Darwin and surrounds.
+Flat terrain and cycling paths make for easy, safe walking and cycling as well.
 More information on Darwin's bicycle paths can be found on the NT Government.

 Driving a car or motorbike is another option.
 Alternatively, Uber and other ride-sharing services are also readily available in Darwin.